 - Brief research presentations summarizing collective findings from the network’s diverse studies conducted with schools in Boston, Nebraska, North Carolina, Ohio and Virginia, and their implications for children’s learning and development.
-Facilitated panel discussions will follow.
+Moderated panel discussions will follow.

 - Interactive breakout discussions to determine how the network’s contributions to the early childhood knowledge base can be translated and applied to your work.

 - A demonstration and discussion focused on OLOS — a new classroom assessment tool developed by the ELN assessment team and field tested by network members.

 Presenters included representatives from the Early Learning Network’s five research teams and assessment team:

 - University of Nebraska–Lincoln

 - University of North Carolina at Chapel Hill

 - University of Virginia

 Early childhood experts facilitated panel discussions on the research, offered their reflections and provided space for dialogue.